grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 });
 ```

-It is also possible to possible to add static tags (labels) to the profiling data:
+You can also add static tags (labels) to the profiling data:

 ```java
 Pyroscope.setStaticLabels(Map.of("region", System.getenv("REGION")));